-The Courtyard Guesthouse in Bunratty is a wonderful, centrally located property - only a few mintues stroll from Bunratty Castle, the famous Durty Nellys Pub and of course the village's wealth of stores, stocking Irish products & souvenirs of all descriptions.
-This highly rated guesthouse has 11 ensuite guestrooms, provides complimentary wi-fi, and private off-street parking.
-The beautiful, tranquil reading room and breakfast room overlook Bunratty Village and are available for guests to use and enjoy while staying at the guesthouse.
-Bunratty's well known seafood restaurant, Gallaghers, is literally right outside the back door of the Courtyard.
+The Courtyard Guesthouse in Bunratty is pleasant and centrally located - only a few minutes walk from Bunratty Castle, the legendary Durty Nelly's Pub, and of course the village's charming stores, stocking Irish products & souvenirs of all types.
+This highly rated guesthouse offers 11 ensuite guestrooms, provides complimentary wi-fi, and private off-street parking.
+The warm, tranquil reading room and breakfast room overlook Bunratty Village and are available for guests' enjoyment while staying at the guesthouse.
+Bunratty's highly regarded seafood restaurant, Gallaghers, is quite literally right outside the back door of the Courtyard.

-All 11 guestrooms at The Courtyard are spacious and equipped with everyhting you need for an enjoyable stay in Bunratty.
+The Courtyard features 11 guestrooms, all spacious and well-equipped all the amenities you need for an enjoyable stay in Bunratty.

 All Guestrooms Feature: